renegadeandy/xDripAPS/README.md

 If using xDrip+ you also need to navigate to Settings > Cloud Upload > MongoDB and ensure that the "Skip LAN uploads" option is NOT selected.
 If you don't have this setting, update to a recent version of the xDrip+ app.
 (This option was added to a nightly build around December 2016).

+Please note xDripAPS does *not* support token based authentication.
+That means your API_SECRET environment variable will need to be an ordinary password.

+xDripAPS has been improved to allow compatibility with OpenAPS rigs which are setup to use a token for their API_SECRET.
+This compatibility works by users configuring a second API_SECRET_xDripAPS variable setting a password for xDrip to use during upload.

+Make sure that this API_SECRET_xDripAPS variable is set to the SHA1 hashed version of whatever you type into your password component of the <password>@<host>:<port> in the baseURL of the xDrip Nightscout uploader.